Five Strategies to Support Language Learners in the Classroom

 Modeling a positive outlook toward diversity is great in any classroom.
 It can be especially helpful in dual language classrooms to help students understand the beauty of working together when everyone has different abilities.
 Diversity can appear in many ways in students, including through language, culture, age, socioeconomic status, race, ethnicity, and developmental level.
 By treating each of your students as competent and capable learners with unique abilities, you are acting as a role model for your students in how they should view each other’s special attributes that make them who they are.

-By instilling in your students the belief that diversity is a strength, you are preparing them to be active global citizens outside of school and in their communities.
+By instilling in your students the belief that diversity is a strength, you are preparing them to be active global leaders outside of school and in their communities.
 They will be curious and empathetic toward others and gain critical communication skills that help them build cross-cultural relationships in all facets of their lives.

 4. Incorporate creativity and movement through music.